Polercoaster

-Polercoaster is a type of amusement ride offered by US Thrill Rides and Intamin.
-An installation consists of a large tower structure which features glass elevators to an observation deck, as well as a steel roller coaster wrapping around the tower.
-The model was first introduced in 2012, and in 2013, four were proposed for construction.
-However, none have been constructed as of 2023.
+Polercoaster was a type of amusement ride offered by US Thrill Rides and Intamin.
+An installation would have consisted of a large tower structure, featuring glass elevators to an observation deck, as well as a steel roller coaster wrapping around the tower.
+The model was introduced in 2012, and the next year, four were proposed for construction.
+However, US Thrill Rides cancelled all future Polercoaster locations after the company went bankrupt.

 History

 At the 2011 International Association of Amusement Parks and Attractions (IAAPA) Trade Show in Orlando, Florida, the Polercoaster was initially announced as a joint venture between US Thrill Rides and S&S Worldwide.
 US Thrill Rides' Bill and Michael Kitchen invented the concept to allow amusement parks with little available space to be able to design a full-size roller coaster.
 S&S Worldwide would manufacture roller coaster component, which would be designed by Alan Schilke.
 US Thrill Rides and S&S Worldwide would have subcontract parts of the ride's fabrication to Celtic Engineering and Haskell Steel.

 Bill Kitchen was pleased with the ride's initial reception at the show stating "we should have firm contracts signed by the end of the year", with anticipation that at least one installation would open in 2014.
 The first contracts were announced in late 2013 with design and construction expected to take 24 months.

 In July 2015, it was announced that the supply contract for the Orlando Polarcoaster had been awarded to Intamin, and that S&S was no longer involved.

+During July 2022, it was announced that US Thrill Rides, the ride’s designer, had filed a lawsuit with Intamin for an alleged misappropriation of trade secrets and copyright infringement over a roller coaster designed and built by Intamin, located at the Dubai Hills Estate Mall Development, which US Thrill Rides claims to be a direct copy of the Polercoaster.
 On December 21, 2022, US Thrill Rides, the ride’s manufacturer, filed for Chapter 11 bankruptcy.

 Specifications

 General specifications of the ride were listed at the Polercoaster's debut at IAAPA 2011.
-Two glass elevators would transport riders to the top of the tower.
-This area could feature dining or retail space, or the potential for a dark ride.
-Statistics of the two standard towers that were proposed are shown in the table below.
-Although these were two standard models, the Polercoaster would be designed as small as 100 ft tall, or extend beyond the 500 ft mark.
+Two glass elevators would've transported riders to the top of the tower.
+This area would've featured dining or retail space, or the potential for a dark ride.
+Statistics of the two standard towers that were proposed were shown in the table below.
+Although these were two standard models, the Polercoaster would've been designed as small as 100 ft tall, or extend beyond the 500 ft mark.